Programs & Projects

 - CSME Exchange brown-bag seminars provide an informal setting for math and science faculty discussions about current issues in undergraduate education.

-- Faculty Associates & Faculty Scholars serve as scholar-leaders to provide expertise and guidance for CSME’s work; a faculty cluster in math and science education research is being built.
+- Faculty Associates & Scholars serve as scholar-leaders to provide expertise and guidance for CSME’s work; a faculty cluster in math and science education research is being built.

 - Hugo Rossi Lectures explore contemporary issues in K-16 math and science education.